sjvrensburg/rpcholesky/README.md

 - **DESCRIPTION**: Package metadata.
 - **NAMESPACE**: Export and import directives.

+## References and Acknowledgements

+The implementation in this package is based on the following work:

+- **Chen, Y., Epperly, E. N., Tropp, J. A., & Webber, R. J. (2023).** *Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations.* [arXiv:2207.06503](https://arxiv.org/abs/2207.06503).

+- **Epperly, E. N., Tropp, J. A., & Webber, R. J. (2024).** *Embrace rejection: Kernel matrix approximation by accelerated randomly pivoted Cholesky.* Manuscript in preparation.

+This code is also based on the implementation available at [https://github.com/eepperly/Randomly-Pivoted-Cholesky](https://github.com/eepperly/Randomly-Pivoted-Cholesky).

 ## License

 The `rpcholesky` package is licensed under the GNU General Public License version 3 (GPL-3).